 async def entry(message: str, ctx: WorkflowContext[AgentExecutorRequest]) -> None:

-- Saves the query to shared workflow state so downstream executors can access it
+- Saves the query to shared workflow state so downstream executors can access it.

 - Initialises an empty

-specialist_outputsdict in shared state - Fans out by sending an
+specialist_outputsdict in shared state. - Fans out by sending an

-AgentExecutorRequest— the framework routes this to all four specialists in parallel because of the edges defined inbuild_workflow
+AgentExecutorRequest.
+The framework routes this to all four specialists in parallel, because of the edges defined inbuild_workflow.

 Specialist AgentExecutors